arora-aditya/now/README.md

 - Wanted to learn a few things this term:
+  - Try to start getting some studying done before I get rekt by the study term
   - ~~Try to pick up on some Quant/Financial Skills~~
   - Learn how to file my own taxes to level up _adulting_
   - Start to get back on the study term pace by poking my fingers into the courses next term

 - **Music I am listening to right now**:
-  - I'm simply in love with [Billie Eilish](https://open.spotify.com/user/arora_aditya/playlist/3pxaomF92bO7NsSBYO1QDj?si=No2gqZKNQceHalDoTOGaIw)
+  - Billie Eilish's [new album](https://open.spotify.com/user/spotify/playlist/37i9dQZF1DXcf5pLcPbTwK?si=4jwUwWkDRPOMMnjX8aTUYg) is amazing and you should listen to it
-  - My [mixed](https://open.spotify.com/user/arora_aditya/playlist/7meRL9DLw9iwoT0FXkohSt?si=cuw0wVAFSW24286n4onP2A) playlist: It has 11 songs with similar tempo, and Hi-Fi beats to keep me going through the day
+  - My [mixed](https://open.spotify.com/user/arora_aditya/playlist/7meRL9DLw9iwoT0FXkohSt?si=cuw0wVAFSW24286n4onP2A) playlist: It has 12 songs with similar tempo, and Hi-Fi beats to keep me going through the day